AI Regulatory Tracker

 California Enacts First-in-Nation Frontier AI Regulation (SB 53)

-First state regulation of frontier AI models used in mental health applications
+First state regulation of frontier AI models powering consumer chatbots

 August 2025